hmharsh/learn-at-infracloud/common_syntax.md

   - protocol: TCP
     port: 8080 // host port, where pod is running
     targetPort: 80 // container port
-    nodePort: 30080  //You’ll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort>.,  a NodePort in the range of 30000 - 32767 and an internal cluster IP address is assigned to the service. specially to expose
+    nodePort: 30080  //You’ll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort>.,  a NodePort in the range of 30000 - 32767 and an internal cluster IP address is assigned to the service. specially to expose, if nodeport not assigned, automatically any available port in it's specifird range is assigned
   type: NodePort
 EOF
 ```